2025–26 FC Augsburg season

 The 2025–26 season was the 119th season in the history of FC Augsburg, and the club's 15th consecutive season in the Bundesliga.
 In addition to the domestic league, the club participated in the DFB-Pokal.

+Summary

+On 28 May 2025, Sandro Wagner was appointed as manager of FC Augsburg.
+On 1 December 2025, he left the club by mutual consent, being replaced by interim manager Manuel Baum.